ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 type 'a list = [] | (::) of 'a * 'a list
 ```

-The only bit of magic here is turning constructors into symbols, which we don't cover in this tutorial.
+The only magic here is turning constructors into symbols, which we don't cover in this tutorial.
 The types `bool` and `unit` also are regular variants, with the same magic:
 ```ocaml
 # #show unit;;
 type unit = ()